Corker Answers Trump's Endorsement Tweet By Calling The White House A 'Day Care'

 Another Sunday, another Trump Twitter war.

-This time President Trump, who is spending the day at his golf course in Virginia, took aim at retiring Republican Sen. Bob Corker of Tennessee.
+This time, President Trump, who is spending the day at his golf course in Virginia, took aim at retiring Republican Sen. Bob Corker of Tennessee.

 And Corker fired back.